ds-umass/GraphMini/README.md

 5. Generating Tables

-To generate csv tables corresponding to "Fig 5: GraphMini vs State-of-The-Art"
+To generate CSV tables corresponding to "Fig 5: GraphMini vs State-of-The-Art"

 Fig 5a: